-Level 4 Level 5 Level 6 Level 6 (Hons) B1 Understand the techniques that relate to the Media Industry Address broadly-defined complex problems relating to Media Production.
-Address problems that have limited definition and involve many interacting factors.
-Address problems that have limited definition and involve many interacting factors.
-Relate this information within final major module B2 Have an awareness of problems and recognise opportunities to apply solutions.
-Determine, adapt and use appropriate methods and skills.
-Determine, refine and adapt and use appropriate methods and skills.
-Determine, refine and adapt and use appropriate methods and skills. В3 Construct arguments that incorporate specialised media Production knowledge.
-Use relevant research or development to inform actions.
-Use and where appropriate define relevant research and development to inform actions.
-Use and where appropriate define relevant research and development to inform actions.
-Relate this information within final major module B4 Include the contents of articles and other sources, display understanding of their relative importance and relevance to an area of study.
-Evaluate actions, methods and results to draw conclusions relating to Media Production.
-Evaluate actions, methods and results and their implication as applied to Media Production.
-Evaluate actions, methods and results and their implication as applied to Media Production.
+Level 4 Level 5 Level 6 Level 6 (Hons) B1 Understand the techniques that relate Address broadly-defined complex Address problems that have limited Address problems that have limited to the Media Industry problems relating to Media Production. definition and involve many interacting definition and involve many interacting factors. factors.
+Relate this information within final major module B2 Have an awareness of problems and Determine, adapt and use appropriate Determine, refine and adapt and use Determine, refine and adapt and use recognise opportunities to apply methods and skills. appropriate methods and skills. appropriate methods and skills. solutions.
+B3 Construct arguments that incorporate Use relevant research or development to Use and where appropriate define Use and where appropriate define relevant specialised media Production inform actions. relevant research and development to research and development to inform knowledge. inform actions. actions.
+Relate this information within final major module B4 Include the contents of articles and Evaluate actions, methods and results to Evaluate actions, methods and results Evaluate actions, methods and results and other sources, display understanding draw conclusions relating to Media and their implication as applied to their implication as applied to Media of their relative importance and Production.
+Media Production.
+Production. relevance to an area of study.